U.S. 'deeply disappointed' Mexico closed probe of ex-defense minister

 The decision, which Mexican President Andres Manuel Lopez Obrador publicly backed on Friday, and a document dump by Mexico’s government of U.S. evidence against Cienfuegos, threatens to strain strategic U.S.-Mexico security ties.

-On Friday, on Lopez Obrador’s instructions, the foreign ministry published a 751-page document showing the U.S. evidence, including detailed logs of alleged Blackberry communications.
+On Friday, on Lopez Obrador’s instructions, the foreign ministry tweeted the link to a 751-page document that included detailed logs of alleged Blackberry communications.

 “Publicizing such information violates the Treaty on Mutual Legal Assistance between Mexico and the United States, and calls into question whether the United States can continue to share information to support Mexico’s own criminal investigations,” the DOJ said.